ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 ==============================================================
 How do I set the total number of tasks for my job?
 ==============================================================
-The total number of MPI tasks used by the UFS Weather Model is a combination of compute and quilt tasks, and can be calculated using the following relationships:
+The total number of MPI tasks used by the UFS Weather Model is a combination of compute and quilt tasks, and can be calculated using the following relationship:

 - total tasks = compute tasks + quilt tasks
 - compute tasks = x layout * y layout * number of tiles